 Stein sneered, kicked the ground, and returned to his former position.

 Weingartner turned back to Werner who appeared undeterred about his subordinates’ behaviors.
 With Erwin’s and Martin’s words ringing in his ears, he tried, “Who are you?”

 “Cadence Morello,” the unknown replied, eyes glinting with amusement.“Let’s use truth as currency.”

 A white door loomed in front of him: blemishless, clean, rubbed down with varnish and oil.

 “There’s no point in telling you everything again,” came an airy sigh from behind.
 “Just how many times do you think you’ve come down here, Werner?
 You’ve probably gotten to know me better than my brother, but every time you go up and come back…”

 For once, Werner Waltz, 8 years old, was eager to arrive home from school.
-His excitement, of course, didn’t deter him from abiding by the rules of the house: He pulled off his shoes at the entrance and placed them neatly on the shoe rack alongside the wall before hanging his coat on the wooden rack and cordially greeting their maid Helga Wolff as she peeled out with a friendly wave from the kitchen.
+His excitement, of course, didn’t deter him from abiding by the rules of the house: He pulled off his shoes at the entrance and placed them neatly on the shoe rack alongside the wall before hanging his coat on the wooden rack and cordially greeting their maid Helga Wolff as she peeled out from the kitchen.
 Rule one and two.
 Additionally, despite his excitement, he didn’t dash up the stairs to his room.
 Instead, he paced up gradually, steps matching the tick-ticks of the many grandfather clocks hanging on the wall.
 Rule three.